BartleyR/dotfiles/README.md

 1. Clone this repo: `git clone https://github.com/BartleyR/dotfiles.git`
 2. Change directories into the repo: `cd dotfiles`
 3. Make any configuration changes necessary in the `config/.exports` file
-4. Run the bootstrap script: `sh bootstrap.ex.sh`
+4. Run the bootstrap script: `sh bootstrap.sh`
 5. Restart your terminal

 The script now includes the options to install [Oh My ZSH](https://ohmyz.sh) as well as the [Powerlevel9k theme](https://github.com/Powerlevel9k/powerlevel9k).
 These can also be installed separately.
 The Powerlevel9k theme requires [Powerline fonts](https://github.com/powerline/fonts) or a similar font package.
 These **are not** installed by the bootstrap script, but the script provides directions for Linux users to install on their own.
 Complete [installation instructions for Powerline fonts](https://github.com/powerline/fonts) are available for other operating systems.